No. 07–Applications for Certification

 The Code sets out certain prohibited conduct for both trade unions and employers, much of which applies while an organizing campaign is underway, and while an application for certification is pending before the Board.

-Pursuant to section 94, an employer or person acting on behalf of an employer may not interfere with the formation or administration of a trade union, take disciplinary action against an employee, or otherwise discriminate against an employee for seeking to join a trade union or participate in the formation of a trade union.
+Pursuant to section 94 of the Code, an employer or person acting on behalf of an employer shall not interfere with the formation or administration of a trade union, take disciplinary action against an employee, or otherwise discriminate against an employee for seeking to join a trade union or participate in the formation of a trade union.

 Section 95 of the Code sets out certain prohibited conduct for trade unions.
 For example, unless an employer consents, a trade union’s representatives are not permitted to campaign or attempt to organize workers at their place of employment during their working hours.

-In addition, section 96 contains a general prohibition: no person can use intimidation or coercion to solicit union membership or to compel someone not to join a union.
+In addition, section 96 of the Code contains a general prohibition: no person can use intimidation or coercion to solicit union membership or to compel someone not to join a union.

-A breach of these provisions of the Code may be the subject of a "complaint of unfair labour practice" filed by a trade union, an employer or an individual.
+A breach of these provisions of the Code may be the subject of a complaint of unfair labour practice filed by a trade union, an employer or an individual.
 The Board is empowered by the Code to hear and determine complaints of this kind and provide appropriate remedies.
-Complaints of unfair labour practice are discussed in Board Information Circular no. 5-01, which is available on the Board’s website.
+Complaints of unfair labour practice are discussed in Information Circular No. 5–Filing an Unfair Labour Practice Complaint, which is available on the Board’s website.

 Obligation to Bargain Collectively

-If the Board certifies a trade union to represent a group of employees, the trade union or the employer may by notice require the other party to commence collective bargaining.
-If the Board rejects an application for certification, it will not normally consider a new application for the same group of employees for a period of six months after the date on which the application was rejected.
+If the Board certifies a trade union to represent a group of employees, the trade union or the employer may, by notice, require the other party to commence collective bargaining.

 - Date modified: